gomorpheus/morpheus-docs/release_notes/current.rst

 .. image:: /images/administration/settings/policies/tagComplianceWarning.jpeg
    :width: 80%

 TAGS renamed to LABELS, METADATA renamed to TAGS
  In |morpheus| UI, TAGS have been renamed to LABELS and METADATA has been renamed to TAGS in all places where these fields appear, such as the Instance provisioning wizard, clone wizard, App wizard, Blueprint wizard, and perhaps other places.
 This change was made to align |morpheus| UI more closely with public cloud terminology.

  .. note:: |morpheus| variables and API naming conventions have not been changed.

+- VMware: Tag Enhancements
+  - Post-Provision Tag additions, updates, and/or removals in |morpheus| on VMware Instances are now synced into VMware
+- Azure: Tag Enhancements
+  - Post-Provision Tag additions, updates, and/or removals in |morpheus| on Azure Instances are now synced into Azure

 NSX Updates
 -----------